OhGreat/DART_python/README.md

 # Discrete Algebric Reconstruction Technique (DART) - *currently in development*
 DART is an iterative reconstruction algorithm for discrete tomography.
-The original publication in<a href="#original_publication"> [1]</a> was used as reference to create this library.
+The original publication in <a href="#original_publication">[1]</a> was used as reference to create this library.
 What this repository consists of, is an implementation of the DART algorithm together with a framework to generate phantoms and measurements, to test the algorithm itself.

+## DART

+### ART reconstruction step
+The DART algorithm, implemented as in the original publication <a href="#original_publication"> [1]</a>, alternates between continuous and discrete reconstruction steps.
+For the continuous step, a variant of the SART algorithm is used.
+For the original publication of SART you can refer to <a href="#SART">[5]</a>.

 ## Prerequisites